OpenGovIntelligence/opengovintelligence.github.io/content/pilots-individual/greek.md

 The impact from the Vehicles Cube app is related to fair, rational and justified decisions regarding Government Agencies’ requests about Government Vehicles, which would in turn result in cost reduction, increased safety, as well transparency in fleet-related issues.

+## Lessons learned
+This pilot faced a number of challenges, leading to some useful lessons learned:

+* despite the challenges, the work confirmed that the Linked Data approach can help make useful data available to decision makers
+* it was difficult to carry out a research project in the strongly function-oriented structure and culture of the ministry
+* the responsibility for the topics addressed by the project were divided across several departments, leading to managerial obstacles to action
+* there is no strong culture of open data in the government, or at least that data is not yet recognised as a core aspect of transparency